jmcnamara/XlsxWriter/dev/docs/source/page_setup.rst

    Set the vertical page breaks on a worksheet.

-   :param list breaks: List of pagebreak columns.
+   :param list breaks: List of page break columns.

 The ``set_v_pagebreaks()`` method is the same as the above :func:`set_h_pagebreaks()` method except it adds page breaks between columns.